TertiusJN/pypolo-futures/README.rst

 - Response exception handling
 - Implement websockets (note only python3.6+)

 Quick Start
 -----------

-Register an account with `KuMEX <https://www.kumex.com/ucenter/signup>`_.
+Register an account with `Poloniex <https://www.poloniex.com/ucenter/signup>`_.

-To test on the Sandbox  with `KuMEX Sandbox <https://sandbox.kumex.com>`_.
+To test on the Sandbox  with `Poloniex Sandbox <https://sandbox.poloniex.com>`_.

-`Generate an API Key <https://www.kumex.com/api/create>`_ or `Generate an API Key in Sandbox <https://sandbox.kucoin.com/account/api>`_ and enable it.
+`Generate an API Key <https://www.poloniex.com/api/create>`_ or `Generate an API Key in Sandbox <https://sandbox.poloniex.com/account/api>`_ and enable it.

 .. code:: bash

-    pip install python-kumex
+    pip install pypolo-futures

 .. code:: python

     #  MarketData
-    from kumex.client import Market
+    from poloniex.client import Market
     client = Market()
     # or connect to Sandbox
     # client = Market(is_sandbox=True)